ferxinii/gnuplotC/README.md

 ---
 ### Creating a video
 Videos are built using *ffmpeg*, which must be installed and available.
 Treat each frame as its own independent figure.
+By default, each frame is piped directly to *ffmpeg* without the need to store it.

-1. **Start gnuplot interface.** Select framerate, ...
+1. **Start *gnuplot* interface.** Select framerate, ...
 2. *(Optional)* **Configure the interface.** Before adding elements!
 3. **Add elements.**
 4. **Start a new frame.**